Molo, Iloilo City: Education

-Molo District is composed of 25 barangays.
-The barangay of Calumpang in Molo is Iloilo City's most populous barangay, with a population of 15,994 people (2020 census).
-Molo is also the most densely populated district in Iloilo City, with a population density of 13,797 people per square kilometer.

 Notable people

-Several known families that came from Molo include - the Locsin, Lacson, Sayson, Pison, Layson, Yusay, among others, who are descended from Chinese immigrants who hispanized, adopted Roman Catholicism and settled in Molo.
+Several known families that come from Molo include - the Locsin, Lacson, Sayson, Pison, Layson, Yusay, Sanson, Ganzon, Kiamko among others, some of whom are descended from Chinese immigrants who hispanized, adopted Roman Catholicism, married Filipino or Spanish individuals, and settled in Molo.

 Being an educational center during the Spanish occupation in the Philippines and being known as the "Athens of the Philippines", Molo produced many learned men and political leaders, including many chief justices, justices of the Supreme Court, senators, governors, mayors, several generals of the Philippine revolution, and other notable figures.
 A few of the notable Moleños include: